ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 👨‍👩‍👧‍👦 Team Deathmatch
 Team deathmatch is pretty simple.
 This game mode splits all players into two teams like any other game.
-Each group will be labeled in-game with a red or blue arrow, so there is no confusion on who is on each team.
+Each group will be labeled in-game with a red or blue arrow to clarify who is on each team.
 When one team is left standing, the game crowns the victors.
 The remaining team’s reward is 200 Bells each and some in-game experience.
 <br>

 <p align="center">